 How to Prepare for the Test

-This is a simple blood test done on an outpatient basis usually at a diagnostic lab and the results are available in one or two weeks.
+This is a simple blood test done on an outpatient basis, usually at a diagnostic lab.
+The results are available in one or two weeks.
 The lab technician drawing your blood will:

 - Wrap an elastic band around the intended spot, usually on the upper arm, so that the vein is easy to find.